Sligo Senior Hurling Championship

 The Sligo Senior Hurling Championship is an annual Gaelic Athletic Association competition organised by Sligo GAA among the top hurling clubs in County Sligo.
 The winner qualifies to represent the county in the Connacht Junior Club Hurling Championship, the winner of which progresses to the All-Ireland Junior Club Hurling Championship.
 Previously, the winners used to compete in the Connacht Senior Club Hurling Championship but were very unsuccessful at that level.
+Naomh Eoin hold the records for the most senior championship final defeats in consecutive years (six) in any code in any county.
+No other team in Ireland has lost six senior finals in six years.